raspberrypilearning/nix-python-gps/en/step_1.md

 ## Using GPS

-- Most GPS receivers will talk to your computer using **serial communication**.
-This will use a specific port on your computer, and you will need to find out which port your receiver is using.
+- Most GPS receivers talk to your computer via **serial communication**.
+Do do this, they use a specific port on your computer, and you will need to find out which port your receiver is using.

-- With the receiver unattached, open up a terminal and type the following command:
+- With the receiver not connected, open up a terminal window and type the following command:

 	```bash
 	ls /dev/ > dev_list_1.txt
 	```

-- This will create a text file, containing all the devices connected to your computer.
+- This will create a text file containing all the devices connected to your computer.

 - Now plug in the GPS receiver and type the following line, which will display the new devices that have been added: